the-guild-org/changesets-dependencies-action/README.md

-# renovate-changesets-action
+# changesets-dependencies-action

-A GitHub Action for create Changesets files for Renovate dependencies updated
+A GitHub Action for creating Changesets files for dependencies updates.